 BMR software for the chemical industry comes with specialized functionality for creating master packaging records (MPR) and batch packaging records (BPR) — the equivalent of MFRs and BMRs for packaged batches.
 Since packaging is an additional step after manufacturing the raw material, these documents are used after the MFR and BMR, outlining instructions for packaging — for example, how much raw material to press into a tablet, how many tablets go into a bottle and what kind of cap to use — and documenting the results.

-Datacor is developing a Manufacturing Execution System (MES), and is launching Batch Production as its first iteration, eliminating the manual process of creating a batch manufacturing record all together.
-See what else is in the pipeline for 2022 here.
+Datacor has developed a Manufacturing Execution System (MES), and has launched Batch Production as its first iteration, eliminating the manual process of creating a batch manufacturing record all together.
+If you're ready to digitize batch manufacturing processes and provide your teams with the tools they need to produce a high-quality product at the right time, every-time schedule a free demo today.

 Batch manufacturing record template